MariahSillingi/Bike-Sales-Project-/README.md

 # Bike-Sales-Project-
-I made a pivot table and dashboard with Excel
+I made a pivot table and dashboard in Excel